Tetanus Vaccine: Questions and Answers

-It's important to know that in general the risk of problems from getting tetanus is much greater than getting a tetanus vaccine.
+It's important to know that, in general, the risk of problems from getting tetanus is much greater than from getting a tetanus vaccine.
 You cannot get tetanus from the tetanus shot.
 However, sometimes the tetanus vaccine can cause mild side effects.
 These may include:

 - Soreness, redness, or swelling at the site of the injection

 A severe allergic reaction (anaphylaxis) is also very rare, but can result within minutes of being vaccinated.
 Symptoms may include:

 - Dizziness, low blood pressure, a fast heartbeat